dansomrob/dansomrob.github.io/about.md

 My name is Daniel Somerville Roberts, I am currently studying for a BSc in Physics at *Imperial College London*.
 This is my personal website hosted via GitHub Pages.

+This website contains some essays about my personal thoughts, things I find interesting, etc. It also has lab-books from some personal experiments.

-I have [notes]({{ site.url }}/notes) from my undergraduate degree (BSc Physics) stored on here.
-NB they are my professors' notes, not mine.
+Also stored on this site are [notes]({{ site.url }}/notes) from my undergraduate degree (BSc Physics) stored on here.
+These notes were written by my professors, not me.

-I also have a list of some of my [favourite books]({{ site.url }}/books) on here, some have reviews of their primary ideas.
-There are also some articles I've really liked.
+Also on this website is a list of some of my [favourite books]({{ site.url }}/books).
+I am (slowly) writing reviews of the key ideas from each book - they're mostly non-fiction.
+There are also linked to articles that I really like.